 - 1. Child care is a critical part of the public health emergency response.
 It is particularly important to ensure that public safety workers are able to work, healthcare workers are able to care for the sick (including those with coronavirus), and other workers can continue vital services in society, such as pharmacies and food stores. - 2.
-It takes a village!
-Families may consider first identifying trusted friends, neighbors, and family members to care for your child if you must go to work.
-Ask those individuals: - 1.
+In the child care environment, programs and providers should use a variety of screening methods including asking those individuals who come to the program: - 1.
 In the past 14 days, have you had contact with any persons who were sick with suspected COVID-19 or tested positive for COVID-19? - 2.
 Do you have any symptoms of a respiratory infection (e.g. cough, sore throat, fever or shortness of breath)? - 4.
 Be a good neighbor!
 Inform your child care provider if your child will not be attending care.
 This will open up spaces for essential workers in your community who need child care. - 5.
 For people who are unable to secure a backup child care plan, call 2-1-1 to identify open and available spaces for care near your work or home.